2009-fsa-cs-sennas-strikers/Backseat-Driver/README.md

 Make it to the yellow goal zone

-** inspired by

-This app was inspired by

 ## Installation

 To install Backseat Driver, you will need to be running Node.JS with NPM